openedx/docs.openedx.org/source/developers/concepts/hooks_extension_framework.rst

 To start using Open edX Filters in your project, see the :doc:`Open edX Filters <openedx-filters:index>` documentation.

-Differences between Events and Filters
+Differences Between Events and Filters
 =======================================

 Here are some key differences between Open edX Events and Filters: